xzhou110/Airbnb/README.md

 #Airbnb

-The project is to perform a topic analysis on customer reviews for Amazon Echo.
-This is to understand what major factors drive positive vs. negative experience.
-The end goal is to use the insights to help business enhance self-awareness and make better decisions.
-The modeling from this project can be applied to any reviews of any product or service for insight extraction.
+The project is to help Airbnb hosts to maximize income on Airbnb.
+Rental income is primarily driven by two factors: Occuputancy Rate and Listing Price.
+I performed the analysis on those two aspects.
+The end goal is to use the insights to help hosts make better decisions and increase income.

 ### Project Design:
-Step 1: Clean up datasets and combine two datasets for analysis Step 2: Break down reviews into positive (>3 rating) and negative sentiment (<3 rating) groups based on ratings Step 3: Performed cluster analysis on positive and negative sentiment groups Step 4: If limited information extracted from step 3, perform topic modeling on positive and negative sentiment groups
+Rental income is primarily driven by two factors: Occuputancy Rate and Listing Price.
+The analysis is conducted from the two aspects.
+Firstly, get an understanding of customers' needs.
+This is used to better serve customers and enhance occuputancy rate.
+Secondly, Predict appropraite pricing for hosts to list their apartments.This is to enhance earning potential

+Step 1: Clean up datasets and perform regression on listings.
+Perform feature selection to drill down to features with satistical significance
+Step 2: Clean up datasets and idenify apartments that have prices available in last 12 months.
+Add day of weeks and months as features.
+Perform price analysis and modeling.
+Step 3: Perform topic modeling on customer reviews.
+Extact major topics that customers dicuss about for positive experience.

 ### Tools:
 - Pandas for data manipulation